fgnass/type-assurance/README.md

   })
 ) {
   // We can now be certain that the given data
-  // has the expected shape and the TypeScript
+  // has the expected shape and the compiler
-  // compiler now knows the correct types...
+  // now knows about the types...
 }
 ```